hpariyaram/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-11-1.png)

-The observation from the plotted panel is that the weekend activity is more compared to weekday activities.
+The observation from the plotted panel is that the weekend activities are more compared to weekday activities.